solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Platform issues

 -   On occasion, Azure experiences outages.
-Use [Azure Service Health][29] to determine if an Azure outage impacts MySQL workloads in your region or datacenter.
+Use [Azure Service Health] to determine if an Azure outage impacts MySQL workloads in your region or datacenter.

 -   Azure's periodic updates can impact the availability of applications.
 Flexible Server allows administrators [to set custom